barryclark/jekyll-now/about.md

 ### About Me

-I'm a father of 4 great kids, husband to the most amazing woman in the world, and overall geek.
+I'm a father of 4 great kids, husband to the most amazing woman in the world, and an overall geek.
 I'm a web developer by day, and freelance in the toy and game industry by night.

 ### About A Pawn's Perspective